Bedrock-OSS/bedrock-wiki/docs/entities/TheBedrockDialogueDesigner.md

 ![](Media/Export.png)

 For more information on how to use dialogue files in-game, click [this link](https://wiki.bedrock.dev/entities/npc-dialogue).
+For complete directions from the creator, go to the [DialogueDesigner docs](https://github.com/JannisX11/dialogue-designer/tree/main/docs).

 ## Credits

-This page was based on the MS learn page [Create NPC Dialogues with DialogueDesigner](https://learn.microsoft.com/en-us/minecraft/creator/documents/npcdialoguedesigner?view=minecraft-bedrock-stable)
+This page was based on the MS learn page [Create NPC Dialogues with DialogueDesigner](https://learn.microsoft.com/en-us/minecraft/creator/documents/npcdialoguedesigner?view=minecraft-bedrock-stable).